Moonlight (2016 film): III. Black

 A year and decade later, now going by "Black", an adult Chiron deals drugs in Atlanta and is an imposing figure in his community.
 He receives frequent calls from Paula, who asks him to visit her at the drug treatment center where she lives.
 One morning, Kevin unexpectedly calls and invites Chiron to see him should he ever come to Miami.
-Chiron visits Paula; though he is withdrawn, she apologizes for not loving him when he needed it most and says she loves him even if he does not love her back.
+Chiron visits Paula and stands up to her for neglecting him.
+Paula apologizes for not loving her son when he needed it most and says she loves him even if he does not love her back.
 The two tearfully reconcile.

 Chiron drives to Miami to visit Kevin at the diner where he works as a cook.
 Kevin makes a meal for Chiron, who does not respond to questions about his life and how he has seemingly changed.
 Kevin shares that he had a son with an ex-girlfriend and, after getting out of prison, is fulfilled by his role as a father.
 Chiron reveals his unexpected drug dealing, which disappoints Kevin, and asks Kevin why he called.
 Kevin plays "Hello Stranger" by Barbara Lewis on the jukebox, the song that made him think of Chiron.

 The two go to Kevin's apartment.
 Kevin tells Chiron that although his life did not turn out as he had hoped, he is happy, resulting in Chiron admitting that he has not been intimate with anybody since their encounter years ago.
 As Kevin comforts him, Chiron remembers himself as Little, standing on a beach in the moonlight.